 - A1.
 Governance structures vary by jurisdiction and by entity, reflecting influences such as different cultural and legal backgrounds, and size and ownership characteristics.
 For example: - In some jurisdictions a supervisory (wholly or mainly non-executive) board exists that is legally separate from an executive (management) board (a "two-tier board" structure).
 In other jurisdictions, both the supervisory and executive functions are the legal responsibility of a single, or unitary, board (a "one-tier board" structure). - In some entities, those charged with governance hold positions that are an integral part of the entity's legal structure, for example, company directors.
 In others, for example, some government entities, a body that is not part of the entity is charged with governance. - In some cases, some or all of those charged with governance are involved in managing the entity.
-In others, those charged with governance and management comprise different persons.
+In others, those charged with governance and management comprise different persons. - In some cases, those charged with governance are responsible for approving the entity's financial statements (in other cases management has this responsibility). - A2.
+In most entities, governance is the collective responsibility of a governing body, such as a board of directors, a supervisory board, partners, proprietors, a committee of management, a council of governors, trustees, or equivalent persons.
+In some smaller entities, however, one person may be charged with governance, for example, the owner-manager where there are no other owners, or a sole trustee.
+When governance is a collective responsibility, a subgroup such as an audit committee or even an individual, may be charged with specific tasks to assist the governing body in meeting its responsibilities.
+Alternatively, a subgroup or individual may have specific, legally identified responsibilities that differ from those of the governing body.

-2 ISA (UK and Ireland) 230, "Audit Documentation," paragraphs 8-11, and paragraph A6.
+&lt;sup>2 ISA (UK) 230 (Revised June 2016), Audit Documentation, paragraphs 8-11, and A6.